76Trystan/QR-Generator-UniOne/README.md

 To check in attendees using iPhones:

-1. **Open the QR scanner app** on your iPhone (any free QR code scanner will work, e.g., QR & Barcode Scanner, QRbot).
+1. **Open the QR scanner app** on your iPhone (any free QR code scanner will work, e.g. QR & Barcode Scanner, QRbot).
 2. **Scan the ticket QR code** presented by the attendee.
 3. **Verify the Ticket ID**:
    - Check the Ticket ID against the Google Sheet or your event check-in list.